 Even if you’ve never had the chance to visit Japan before, I’m almost positive you would have at least seen or read something about the place.
 Am I right?
 You’ve probably seen the bright lights and incredible atmosphere of Tokyo.
 You may even be dying to visit the two Disney parks and the Wizarding World of Harry Potter at Universal Studios.
 But do you know the best way to travel from city to city?
 Or the correct side to stand on an elevator?
 Because oddly enough, Japan has some pretty fierce elevator etiquette going on.

 My partner Russell and I visited Japan for the entire month of March this year.
-We did a ton of research beforehand, building our list of places we want to see, and learning the basics of public transport.
-Given the fact that Japan was the first non-western country that I’ve ever been to, it was tough to figure some things out.
+We did a ton of research beforehand, building our Japanese bucket list, and learning the basics of public transport.
+Given the fact that Japan was the first non-western country that we had been to, it was tough to figure some things out.
 But we got there in the end!
 We put the knowledge we learned before the trip together with tips we learned along the way and it proved to be quite a success.
-We did have some minor missteps though.
+There were some minor missteps though, which were to be expected.
 Small things like catching the wrong train and communication barrier issues with hotel reception staff.
 But generally speaking, our trip was fairly issue-free!

 Visit Japan: A Practical Guide for First Time Visitors

 Don’t be Afraid of the Train System

 I have never before experienced a public transport system that runs so seamlessly.
 From the comfort, to the fact that every single train is precisely on time.
 Even the signage throughout each train station is surprisingly easy to read, with everything written in English as well as Japanese.
 This is great news for people who don’t read or speak Japanese very well (like us!) because you’ll still be able to navigate your way around the country fairly easily.

 - Google Maps will be your best friend when it comes to train and Subway travel.
 The maps will give you the exact route you need to get to where you’re going!